-In the general public suicide is certainly recognized as an extreme traumatic tragedy, yet few have any feel for what it does to those left behind.
-Their typical consensus is rather simple, “you need to get over it, put it behind you or move on.”
+In the general public suicide is undoubtedly recognized as an extreme traumatic tragedy, yet few have any feel for what it does to those left behind.
+An outsider's, common consensus is rather simple, “you need to get over it, put it behind you, or move on.”
 I suppose that every tragedy begs for a simplistic solution.
 Suicide is no exception.

 I am reminded of a past group session, of the stress, the survivor (from the suicide of a family member) endures as they emerge from shock to face reality.
 The intense period of mourning tends to fade during the three to six-month time frame.
-The concerns and misgivings dominate survivor’s thoughts of the past, present, and visions of the future.
-Cornerstones of who we were being ripped away.
+Then concerns and misgivings dominate survivor’s thoughts of the past, present, and visions of the future.
+Cornerstones of who we were ripped from their foundation.
 Then the grief stage sets in and consumes those left behind.

-A huge obstacle that surfaces is a common belief that I can (or should be able to) work through the aftermath out on my own.
-Deep inside everyone wants to be the master of our own destiny.
+A huge obstacle that surfaces is a common belief that I can (or should be able to) work through the aftermath on my own.
+Deep inside, everyone wants to be the master of our destiny.

-Sometimes a survivor can get caught up in trying to control autonomous things.
+A survivor can get caught up in trying to control autonomous things.
 Being unable, they turn to a life of pretending.
-Pretending is a really hard role to master.
+Pretending is a tough role to master.
 It does not represent who you are.
-It is an on the fly self-styled modification of character.
+It is an on the self-styled fly modification of character.
 The internal wrestling match continues.
 Survivors compound the issue by offering statements like, “Oh, I am doing fine” or “I am okay.”

-Survivors continue to wrestle with the question . . . who am I now?
+Survivors continue to wrestle with the question . . .
+Who am I now?
 What is life going to be like in the world after the suicide?
-Though rarely mentioned, this can become a permanent behavior.
+Though rarely mentioned, this can become permanent behavior.

-Moving ahead on the survivor trail it is so easy to get caught up in the woe is me status.
-While it is important to acknowledge honest feelings, survivors should not let this become a permanent campground.
+Moving ahead on the survivor trail, it is so easy to get caught up on the woe is me status.
+While it is essential to acknowledge honest feelings, survivors should not let this become a permanent campground.
 There are alternatives.